mathieucarbou/YaSolR/docs/blog/2024-07-01_shelly_solar_diverter.md

     // Derivative Mode:
     // - "error" (derivative on error),
     // - "input" (derivative on measurement)
-    D_MODE: "error",
+    D_MODE: "input",
-    // Integral Correction
-    // - "off" (integral sum not clamped),
-    // - "clamp" (integral sum not clamped to OUT_MIN and OUT_MAX),
-    // - "advanced" (advanced anti-windup algorithm)
-    IC_MODE: "advanced",
     // Target Grid Power (W)
-    SETPOINT: 0,
+    SETPOINT: -100,
-    // At which power to switch between HIGH and LOW PID parameters
-    HIGH_LOW_SWITCH: 200,
-    // PID Parameters to use when grid power is far away from setpoint
-    HIGH: {
+    // Output Minimum (W): should be below the SETPOINT value, like 300-400W below.
+    OUT_MIN: -400,
+    // Output Maximum (W): should be above the nominal power of the load, ideally your maximum possible excess power, like your solar production peak power
+    // I set below, the the available power to divert will be limited to this value globally for all dimmers.
+    OUT_MAX: 6000,
     // PID Proportional Gain
     // Also try with 0.1, 0.2, 0.3
-      KP: 0.2,
+    KP: 0.1,
     // PID Integral Gain
     // Also try with 0.2, 0.3, 0.4, 0.5, 0.6 but keep it higher than Kp
-      KI: 0.4,
+    KI: 0.2,
     // PID Derivative Gain = keep it low
-      KD: 0.05,
+    KD: 0.05
-      // Output Minimum (W): should be below the SETPOINT value, like 300W below.
-      OUT_MIN: -1000,
-      // Output Maximum (W): should be above the nominal power of the load.
-      // I set below, the the available power to divert will be limited to this value globally for all dimmers.
-      OUT_MAX: 5000,
   },
-    // PID Parameters to use when grid power is near the setpoint
-    LOW: {
-      KP: 0.1,
-      KI: 0.2,
-      KD: 0.05,
-      OUT_MIN: -1000,
-      OUT_MAX: 5000,
-    },
-  },

   // DIMMER LIST
   DIMMERS: {
-    "192.168.125.98": {
+    boiler: {
+      IP: "192.168.123.173",
       // Resistance (in Ohm) of the load connecter to the dimmer + voltage regulator
       // 0 will disable the dimmer
-      RESISTANCE: 24.37,
+      RESISTANCE: 85,
+      // The ratio of the power that the PID has calculated to be diverted to the dimmers
+      // For example if set to 0.5 (== 50%), then this dimmer will take 50% of the available power to divert and the remaining 50% will be given to the next dimmers
+      POWER_RATIO: 1.0,
-      // Maximum excess power to reserve to this load.
+      // Maximum excess power in Watts to reserve to this load.
       // The remaining power will be given to the next dimmers
-      EXCESS_POWER_LIMIT: 0,
+      POWER_LIMIT: 0,
-      // Set whether the Shelly EM with this script will be used to control the bypass relay to force a heating
-      // When set to true, if you activate remotely the bypass to force a heating, then the script will detect it and turn the dimmer off
+      // When set to true: the bypass mode (full power, 100%) is done thanks to the internal relay of the Shelly EM which must be wired to a contactor that will bypass the dimmer and allow the full load to be at 100%.
+      // When set to false: the internal relay of the Shelly EM is not connected to anything but its state is read by the script to detect if the bypass mode is activated or not.
+If yes, the dimmer will be set to full power mode at 100%.
+      BYPASS_THROUGH_EM_RELAY: false,
+      // If set to true, the calculation of the dimmer duty cycle will be done based on a power matching LUT table which considers the voltage and current sine wave.
+      // This should be more precise than a linear dimming.
+      // You can try it and set it to false to compare the results, there is no harm in that!
-      BYPASS_CONTROLLED_BY_EM: true,
+      USE_POWER_LUT: true,
+      // If the dimmer is running at 0-1% for this duration, it will be turned off automatically.
+      // This duration should be long enough in order to not turn off the internal dimmer relay too often
+      // The value is in milliseconds, the default is 5 minutes.
+      DIMMER_TURN_OFF_DELAY: 5 * 60 * 1000,
+      // Minimum duty cycle value to set on the dimmer when routing.
+      // Range: 1-99 %
+      MIN: 1,
+      // Maximum duty cycle value to set on the dimmer
+      // Range: 1-99 %
+      MAX: 99,
     },
-    // "192.168.125.99": {
+    // pool_heater: {
+    //   IP: "192.168.125.99",
     //   RESISTANCE: 0,
+    //   POWER_RATIO: 1.0,
-    //   EXCESS_POWER_LIMIT: 0,
+    //   POWER_LIMIT: 0,
+    //   BYPASS_THROUGH_EM_RELAY: false,
+    //   USE_POWER_LUT: true,
+    //   DIMMER_TURN_OFF_DELAY: 5 * 60 * 1000,
+    //   MIN: 1,
-    //   BYPASS_CONTROLLED_BY_EM: false
+    //   MAX: 99,
     // }
-  },
+  }
 };
 ```